-Snowball cookies are a classic Christmas cookie and this snowball cookie recipe is my favorite.
-It’s made from just 5 ingredients in 1 mixing bowl.
+Snowball cookies are a classic Christmas cookie!
+They’re made from just 5 ingredients and in just 1 mixing bowl.
 Without any complicated steps or ingredients, you can be confident this easy snowball cookie recipe is foolproof.
 These snowballs are the best Christmas cookies and toasted pecans add the loveliest flavor!

 Welcome to recipe #3 in my annual Sally’s Cookie Palooza, everyone!